The 15 Best Pipedrive Alternatives for Your Business in 2025

 5. Monday: Best for visual workflow management

-Contrary to widespread perception of Monday as just a project management tool, this platform has transformed into a comprehensive CRM suite.
-Through recent developments, the system now combines intuitive project tracking with customer relationship features, making it valuable for teams seeking visual clarity in their sales processes.
+Contrary to widespread perception of Monday as just a project management tool, this platform has too transformed into a CRM suite.
+Through recent developments, the system now combines intuitive project tracking with customer relationship features, making it an interesting option for teams seeking visual clarity in their sales processes.

 Pros and cons

-✗ Dashboard customization might not suit all needs
+✗ Dashboard customization might not suit all business needs

 Pricing

-When it comes to team collaboration platforms, Monday structures its pricing around five tiers, with annual billing providing the best value.
-Pricing scales based on team size, and we'll break down costs for a 15-seat example.
+Pricing scales based on default team sizes, so we'll break down costs for a 15-seat example.

 • Enterprise: Custom pricing for large organizations